 Learner Support Strategy

 It is the aim of Skills & Learning Bournemouth, Dorset & Poole to provide access to all their learning programmes.
-Extra support for learners can be provided and reasonable adjustments made to encourage and enable all learners to progress towards the successful achievement of their learning goal.
+Additional support for learners can be provided and reasonable adjustments made to encourage and enable all learners to progress towards the successful achievement of their learning goal.

 This support can be in the form of: